KhaleelGhazal/Python-Programming/README.md

 # A few codes i have written with my students at IQ academy.
-Mostly on advanced applications of python programming (ML and automation).
+Mostly on intermediate level applications of python programming (ML and automation).